Wonderful Symmetric Varieties and Schubert Polynomials: Acknowledgments

 \section{Acknowledgments}

 We thank Michel Brion for many helpful conversations and suggestions.
+We thank the referee for their careful reading and many helpful suggestions.
 The first and second author were supported by NSA-AMS Mathematical Sciences Program grant H98230-14-1-142.
 The second is partially supported by the Louisiana Board of Regents Research and Development Grant 549941C1.
 The third author was supported by NSF International Research Fellowship 1159045 and hosted by Institut Fourier in Grenoble, France.